Take Settings

 3. Pattern Recognition: By looking at the take as a whole, this method identifies areas on interest and compares millions of potential segments with each other.
 A time-intensive but effective method that does a good job recognizing polyphonic phrases.

-4. Notes To Chords: Every single note is turned in to a chord.
-This is great if you want to tap-in a rhythm that is supposed to be played as chords.
+4. Rhythm Input: Every single recorded note is turned in to a chord or bass note.
+This is great if you simply want to tap-in a rhythm that is supposed to be played as chords or bass.

 5. Simplified Bass: Converts the input to plain isolated bass symbols only, which works fine for many popular music styles.
 For contrapuntal and melodic bass voices, you should use Linear.